 The hard drive business has exited the recession quickly with demand holding up in both consumer and commercial markets.
-Speaking at an event in Barcelona the president and CEO of Western Digital John Coyne said that it had seen demand get back to pre recession levels.
-He said that on a consumer f
+Speaking at an event in Barcelona the president and CEO of Western Digital John Coyne said that it had seen demand get back to pre-recession levels.

-Security specialist Astaro is considering changes tothe partner programme after a number of vertical focused resellers came on board.
-The vendor is on the brink of launching three products to widen the portfolio beyond it's traditional UTM expertise and the attraction of these launches is one facto
+Security specialist Astaro is considering changes to the partner programme after a number of vertical focused resellers came on board.

 In recent years, the government has tried to make it easier for everyone to see the legislative changes that are coming by using a common commencement date system, writes Adam Bernstein.

 Northern Ireland's Department for Regional Development is looking for a partner to develop an IT strategy.

 Server sales in the UK rebounded during the first quarter as big business and Government replacement cycles came online.